ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/defining-a-schema/queries.md

 </Schema>
 </ExampleTabs>

-> ⚠️ Note: Only **one** query type can be registered using `AddQueryType()`.
+> Warning: Only **one** query type can be registered using `AddQueryType()`.
 If we want to split up our query type into multiple classes, we can do so using type extensions.
 >
 > [Learn more about extending types](/docs/hotchocolate/v13/defining-a-schema/extending-types)